coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 ## :hammer_pick: Using systemd Services

-Using systemd to run your Cardano nodes offers the following benefits:
+Using systemd services to run your Cardano nodes offers the following benefits:

 1. Auto-start your node when the computer reboots due to maintenance, power outage, etc.
 2. Automatically restart crashed node processes.